Tendon Injury Claims At Work Guide – How To Claim -Calculate Compensation Amounts

 Tendon injuries impact people in different ways.
 Some people make a full recovery; others are left with injuries for the rest of their lives.
 Some people can return to work, others cannot.
 This will all be taken into consideration when determining how much compensation you will receive.
 Both the psychological and physical long-term impact play a role.

-- Incorrect treatment has been recommended.
+- Incorrect treatment has been recommended

-- The incorrect diagnosis has been given.
+- The incorrect diagnosis has been given

-- The injury is not diagnosed as quickly as it should have been.
+- The injury is not diagnosed as quickly as it should have been

 When making a claim for any sort of tendon injury, there are two types of ligament damage compensation you will be able to claim for – general damages and special damages.

-General damages are the type of compensation that most people are already aware of.
+These are the type of compensation that most people are already aware of.
 This money is designed in order to compensate you for your suffering.
 The sum is calculated based on the injury you have suffered.
 The severity of the injury, the impact it is having on your daily life and the long-term effects of your injury will be considered.

 - Childcare costs – Have you had to hire someone to look after your children whilst your recover?